27 Benefits Of Single Speed Mountain Bike

 You’ll have no choice but to be aggressive.
 There is none of the spinnings to get around obstacles.
 You will be riding faster and with better control.
 It makes things more challenging and if you are a mountain riding junkie like me, more challenging means more fun.

 Single-speed bikes are much lighter since they host fewer components as compared to multi-speed bikes.
-They lack components such as multiple chainrings, derailleurs, and shifters.
-The smart zealots who build their own custom build do have this niggling tendency to leave their bikes with the option of reattaching or leaving their rear derailleurs on, just in case though.
+For example, the Spot Rallye SS weighs about 18 lbs compared to the Bombtrack Outlaw which weighs around 24 lbs.
+This is because they lack components such as multiple chainrings, derailleurs, and shifters.
+The smart zealots who build their custom build do have this tendency to leave their bikes with the option of reattaching or leaving their rear derailleurs on.

 Even if they don’t, how much weight can be saved by removing a cassette in the first place?
 Well, that is the reason some people spend thousands on carbon bits and bobs for their bikes to save grams, and here’s some uppity maniac saving the weight for free.